Skeletal muscle: Exercise

 The presence of lactic acid has an inhibitory effect on ATP generation within the muscle.
 It can even stop ATP production if the intracellular concentration becomes too high.
 However, endurance training mitigates the buildup of lactic acid through increased capillarization and myoglobin.
 This increases the ability to remove waste products, like lactic acid, out of the muscles in order to not impair muscle function.
 Once moved out of muscles, lactic acid can be used by other muscles or body tissues as a source of energy, or transported to the liver where it is converted back to pyruvate.
 In addition to increasing the level of lactic acid, strenuous exercise results in the loss of potassium ions in muscle.
 This may facilitate the recovery of muscle function by protecting against fatigue.

 Delayed onset muscle soreness is pain or discomfort that may be felt one to three days after exercising and generally subsides two to three days later.
 Once thought to be caused by lactic acid build-up, a more recent theory is that it is caused by tiny tears in the muscle fibers caused by eccentric contraction, or unaccustomed training levels.
 Since lactic acid disperses fairly rapidly, it could not explain pain experienced days after exercise.

+A meta-analysis of 15 studies compared the average number of steps walked per day to the risk of mortality, both for adults over 60 years old and for adults under 60 years old.
+It was concluded that the number of steps walked per day, regardless of the briskness of walking was related to mortality.